 What's the best free social media management platform?

-Buffer's free plan is the simplest no-cost starting point: 3 accounts and 10 scheduled posts.
-Velocity's free trial lets multi-brand operators test the AI Social Media Assistant before upgrading.
-Velocity is the stronger paid step because Pro includes 15 connected social channels, 3 Brand Identities, and the AI Social Media Assistant for $29/mo.
+Buffer's free plan is the simplest no-cost publishing option: 3 accounts and 10 scheduled posts.
+Multilogin's free plan covers 5 isolated profiles but does not schedule or publish.
+Velocity's free trial lets teams test its AI Social Media Assistant before Pro at $29/mo.

 Which platform has the best AI features for content creation?

-Velocity's AI Social Media Assistant is the deepest native AI here: it routes work to a Research Agent, a Brand Agent that extracts voice from your site and past posts, Media Analysis and Creative Agents help create content that resonates with your unique audience, and a Posting Agent that posts it at the right time for maximum engagement.
+Velocity's AI Social Media Assistant is the deepest native AI here: it routes work to specialized autonomous AI agents that extract voice from your site and past posts, create content for your audience, and publish it at the right time for maximum engagement.
 Hootsuite's OwlyWriter and Sprout's AI Assist are caption-focused by comparison.

 How do AI features improve content management for multiple brands?

 An AI Social Media Assistant drafts, schedules, and analyzes posts per brand while keeping each brand's voice.
-The Brand Agent extracts tone from your site and past posts, the Research Agent surfaces trends, and the Posting Agent publishes to the right channel at the right time, cutting the manual coordination multi-brand work usually demands.
+Specialized autonomous AI agents extract tone from your site and past posts, surface trends, and publish to the right channel at the right time, cutting the manual coordination multi-brand work usually demands.

 Can I assign different permissions to team members per brand?